Fluent in English, Spanish & Italian | 888-882-9243

 Read more at: Tax Times blog

-FinCEN believes the proposed extension from 30 to 90 days will give reporting companies created or registered in 2024 additional time to understand their regulatory obligations under the BOI reporting rule and obtain the required information.
-They will also have additional time to become familiar with FinCEN's guidance and educational materials and resolve questions that may arise when completing their initial BOI reports.
+FinCEN has provided this extension to give new reporting entities more time to become familiar with FinCEN's guidance and educational materials and to resolve any questions that arise in the process of completing their initial BOI reports.

 Have A Beneficial Ownership Problem?